shopsys/monorepo-tools/README.md

 [![Mentioned in Awesome Monorepo](https://awesome.re/mentioned-badge.svg)](https://github.com/korfuri/awesome-monorepo)

+**This package is used for splitting our monorepo and we share it with our community as it is.
+We do not intend to support or develop it any further.
+Feel free to fork it and adjust for your own need.**

 Tools for building and splitting monolithic repository from existing packages.
 You can read about pros and cons of monorepo approach on the [Shopsys Framework Blog](https://blog.shopsys.com/how-to-maintain-multiple-git-repositories-with-ease-61a5e17152e0).